 Are Solar Panels Waterproof?

 All solar panels are manufactured to be waterproof, and the junction boxes behind them also have an IP rating protection.
 Therefore, if it rains, storms, or even hails, you do not need to be worried about your panels getting damaged.
 The key to the waterproof design is related to the composition and manufacturing parts of the panel.

 Can My Solar Panels Resist Rainwater?

 Since solar panels need to be placed outdoors to capture sunlight and transform it into electricity, they need to be designed to endure and resist multiple harsh environmental conditions.
 Solar panel manufacturers must submit their modules to lab tests that will ensure the performance of these devices under severe outdoor conditions.
 Tests include thermal cycling, humidity freeze tests, damp heat, hail tests, mechanical load tests, leakage current tests and more.

 Since raining is a natural phenomenon that occurs everywhere, solar panel manufacturers design their modules to be waterproof and to keep producing electricity after water falls on the module.
+This applies to every solar panel that has a frame and a glass to protect it and it means that you can leave for instance a solar panel for camping out there in the wild during your next outdoor adventure with no worries about the rainy days.
 Actually, a common maintenance practice is to set the minimum angle of the solar panels at no less than 15° in order for rainwater to do the cleaning of the modules.

 However, make no mistake, solar panels are still electronic devices that could get damaged if water enters into the module.
 The only reason why rainwater does not affect the performance of the solar panel is because the wiring and solar cells are protected by a set of components: glass, sealing glue, an aluminum frame, a backsheet made from polymer-based materials, and an encapsulant made of ethyl vinyl acetate (EVA) which is used to provide adhesion between the solar cells, the top and the rear surface of the PV module.